TUHH-ICS/2023-code-IFAC-A-Safe-Bayesian-Optimization-Algorithm-for-Tuning-at-EuXFEL/README.md

 ## Prerequisites

-To run the scripts in this repository, you will need a working copy of the GPML toolbox (https://gitlab.com/hnickisch/gpml-matlab)
+To run the scripts in this repository, you will need a working copy of the GPML toolbox (https://gitlab.com/hnickisch/gpml-matlab).
 The code in this repository has been tested in the following environment:

 * *Linux Ubuntu* 20.04.6 LTS
-* *Matlab* 2021b
+* *MATLAB* 2021b
 * *GPML Toolbox* v4.2+dev2